-- 6.3.1 Providing the employee would otherwise be working for the employer during the meeting, the employer shall allow each member of NZEI Te Riu Roa or APEX paid absence of up to two hours for any one meeting NZEI Te Riu Roa or APEX may call in any one year (January to December inclusive), or an aggregate paid absence of up to four hours for any two or more meetings NZEI Te Riu Roa or APEX may call in that same year provided that the paid absence in respect of any such meeting shall not exceed two hours. - 6.3.2 In respect of every such meeting called NZEI Te Riu Roa or APEX will consult with the employer about the date(s), time(s) and place(s) of such meeting(s) before giving notice at least 14 days prior to the date of such meeting(s). - 6.3.3 NZEI Te Riu Roa members or APEX members shall resume duty as soon as practicable after the meeting, but the employer shall not be obliged to pay any Institute member for a period greater than two hours in respect of any such meeting. - 6.3.4 Only members of NZEI Te Riu Roa or APEX who actually attend a meeting called in accordance with this clause shall be entitled to pay in respect of that meeting and to that end NZEI Te Riu Roa or APEX shall supply the employer with a list of members who attended and shall also advise the time of finishing the meeting.
+- 6.3.1 Providing the employee would otherwise be working for the employer during the meeting, the employer shall allow each member of NZEI Te Riu Roa paid absence of up to two hours for any one meeting NZEI Te Riu Roa may call in any one year (January to December inclusive), or an aggregate paid absence of up to four hours for any two or more meetings NZEI Te Riu Roa may call in that same year provided that the paid absence in respect of any such meeting shall not exceed two hours. - 6.3.2 In respect of every such meeting called NZEI Te Riu Roa will consult with the employer about the date(s), time(s) and place(s) of such meeting(s) before giving notice at least 14 days prior to the date of such meeting(s). - 6.3.3 NZEI Te Riu Roa members shall resume duty as soon as practicable after the meeting, but the employer shall not be obliged to pay any Institute member for a period greater than two hours in respect of any such meeting. - 6.3.4 Only members of NZEI Te Riu Roa who actually attend a meeting called in accordance with this clause shall be entitled to pay in respect of that meeting and to that end NZEI Te Riu Roa shall supply the employer with a list of members who attended and shall also advise the time of finishing the meeting.